railsgirls-ph/rails-girls-manila-2012/Git.md

 git add -A
 </pre>

-If you want to add a specific file:
+If you just to want to add a specific file:

 <pre>
 git add filename